-Great Homework Habits
+Great Asynchronous Habits

 2. Choose a study time.
-This is anytime you are completing homework, reading materials, reviewing notes, and doing other school tasks.
+This is anytime you are completing homework, asynchronous work, reading materials, reviewing notes, and doing other school tasks.
 If you set a certain time each day that you will do this, studying will become easier because it will be a part of your routine.

 3. Stick to your study time!
-When you have a set time window to study within each day, you know when to start and when to stop.
+When you have a set time window to work within each day, you know when to start and when to stop.
 It will become like sleeping and eating: a normal part of your day.

-4. Set a goal for your study time.
-Look at assignments and readings.
+4. Set a goal for your time.
+Look at your assignments and readings.
 Ask yourself: What is due soonest?
 What should I get a head start on?
 Be sure that you know what you want to accomplish to make good use of your time.